jundalisay/sp/content/en/research/sarkar/rarh/chapter-28.md

 Where temples were built of stone, there was scope for stone sculpture, but where the temples were built of brick, the need for a special kind of art arose.

 And that was nothing but terracotta art.

 The artisans of Ráŕh wrought their work in the soft clay, then fired it, and finally cemented the work to the exterior of the temple with a mixture of lime and sugar or of other ingredients.

 This is how terracotta was introduced in Ráŕh’s temple architecture.
 Places such as Kalna, Chandrakona and Vishnupur were witnesses to exquisite examples of this art, and are witness to a few even today.
 Vishnupur (in Bankura District) was the birthplace of this art.

 Hence wherever in Ráŕh the temples most richly display this terracotta art, research will reveal that the artisans who created it were all from Bankura.

+## Flower Art and SweetS

 Connected with the temple art of Ráŕh were two other arts: